Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 fetch the target-scoped actors connected to this target, which are actors like console, inspector, thread (for debugger), style inspector, etc.

-Some target actors inherit from BrowsingContextTargetActor (defined in browsing-context.js) which is meant for "browsing contexts" which present documents to the user.
+Some target actors inherit from WindowGlobalTargetActor (defined in browsing-context.js) which is meant for "browsing contexts" which present documents to the user.
 It automatically tracks the lifetime of the targeted browsing context, but it also tracks its iframes and allows switching the